 Basically, anyone can apply, if they have feature film credits.
 Each candidate must be approved by each branch’s executive committee, then submitted to the board.
 If you’d like to inquire about joining, email member relations.

-Why are there nine best-picture nominees this year, but eight last year?
+Why are there eight best-picture nominees this year, but nine last year?

 Starting with films for 2009, the Academy doubled the number of best picture contenders to 10, hoping for more varied fare.
 For most of Oscar history, voters nominated box-office favorites like “The Godfather,” “Titanic” and “The Lord of the Rings.”
 But in the 21st century, after the “Lord of the Rings” wins, hit movies were suddenly not being nominated and prestige indie films became more popular among voters.
 (In 2018, the Academy tried to add a category for “popular films,” but that idea was quickly struck down.)